Retail Podcast 313: Dr. Emmanuel Probst on How to Succeed in a Saturated Market

-Bob Phibbs interviewed Dr. Emmanuel Probst, Author of Brand Hacks: How to Build Brands by Fulfilling the Human Quest for Meaning and Teacher at UCLA.
+Bob Phibbs interviewed Dr. Emmanuel Probst, author of Brand Hacks: How to Build Brands by Fulfilling the Human Quest for Meaning and Adjunct Professor at UCLA.
 In this episode Bob and Emmanuel talked about social media influencers cheating their audiences and how to make it in a saturated market.

 Bob: Today's guest is Emmanuel Probst.
 He teaches consumer market research at UCLA and is the author of the new book, Brand Hacks, which reveals why most ad campaigns fail and how to use brand hacks for your own business.
 So good morning.

 Emmanuel: Good morning, Bob.
 Thank you for having me on the show.

 Bob: Of course.
 So, who are you and what do you have to do with retail?